taniietrinh/Benefits-With-Friends/Benefits-With-Friends_SRS.md

 #### 2.4 	Operating Environment

-The software will run on a Linux server capable of running Node.js, NPM, and MySQL packages.
+The software will run on a Linux server capable of running the Node.js, NPM, and MySQL packages.

 #### 2.5 	Design and Implementation Constraints